hasura/graphql-engine/docs/graphql/manual/queries/query-filters.rst

 -----------------------------------------------

-The ``_not`` operator can be used to fetch results for which some condition does not hold true. i.e. to invert the filter set for a condition
+The ``_not`` operator can be used to fetch results for which some condition does not hold true. i.e. to invert the filter set for a condition.

 Example: _not
 ^^^^^^^^^^^^^